Open Mon-Fri. 9am-5pm PST. CALL US: 1-800-665-3998

 Internal flights via scheduled carriers.
 Porters are generally available at hotels but you must be able to manage with your baggage at airports.

-This tour does not feature any hiking or camping, but it can be considered moderately strenuous due to the fact that it is very busy: you must be prepared for some early starts, be steady on your feet, and be able to endure some heat/cold and long travel days at high altitudes.
-We have numerous walking tours and visit several sites that are LARGE with steps and uneven surfaces.
+Though we usually reserve our Difficulty Category 3 rating for our "active" series of tours that include extended hiking/trail walking, our level 3 rating for this tour refers to our moderately strenuous activities and the fact that it is very busy: you must be prepared for some early starts, be steady on your feet, and be able to endure some heat/cold and long travel and sightseeing days at high altitudes.
+We have numerous walking tours and visit several sites that are LARGE with lots of steps and uneven surfaces.

 ALL PASSENGERS are required to complete a simple medical self-assessment questionnaire attesting to your fitness for this journey.
 Those with pre-existing conditions that could be exacerbated by travel at high altitude or on poor roads, or persons with compromised immune systems and mobility problems, should carefully consider their participation.